evgenii-komornyi/GameOfLife/README.md

 - [x] Add information to represent count of iteration and count of live cells;
 - [x] Add possibility to save information to file and restore it on application start;
 - [x] Possibility to stop application in any moment;

+### Iteration 3 Requirements:
+- [x] Possibility to execute 1000 games in parallel;
+- [x] Possibility to show selected 8 games on screen;
+- [x] Possibility to change what exact games will be iterating on screen;
+- [x] Possibility to save all games at once;
+- [x] Present real- time statistic how many live games and how many live cells we have in total;